mlan/docker-kopano/README.md

 ## Kopano WebApp HTTP access

 The distribution installation of `kopano-webapp` only allow HTTPS access.
-The `mlan/kopano` image updates the configuration to `define("SECURE_COOKIES", false);` in `/etc/kopano/webapp/config.php` also allowing HTTP access.
-This can be useful when arranging the `mlan/kopano` container behind a reverse proxy, like [traefik](https://doc.traefik.io/traefik/), which then does the enforcement of HTTPS.
+The `mlan/kopano` image updates the configuration to [`define("SECURE_COOKIES", false);`](https://documentation.kopano.io/webapp_admin_manual/config.html#secure-cookies) in `/etc/kopano/webapp/config.php` also allowing HTTP access.
+This can be useful when arranging the `mlan/kopano` container behind a reverse proxy, like [Traefik](https://doc.traefik.io/traefik/), which then does the enforcement of HTTPS.

+Note that prior to Kopano WebApp version 5.0.0 the corresponding parameter was `define("INSECURE_COOKIES", true);`, which provide the same functionality but with inverse logic.

 ## Mail client configuration